Gold: Chemistry

 Gold does not react with sulfur directly, but gold(III) sulfide can be made by passing hydrogen sulfide through a dilute solution of gold(III) chloride or chlorauric acid.

+Unlike sulfur, phosphorus reacts directly with gold at elevated temperatures to produce gold phosphide (Au2P3).

 Gold readily dissolves in mercury at room temperature to form an amalgam, and forms alloys with many other metals at higher temperatures.
 These alloys can be produced to modify the hardness and other metallurgical properties, to control melting point or to create exotic colors.

 Gold is unaffected by most acids.
 It does not react with hydrofluoric, hydrochloric, hydrobromic, hydriodic, sulfuric, or nitric acid.
 It does react with selenic acid, and is dissolved by aqua regia, a 1:3 mixture of nitric acid and hydrochloric acid.
 Nitric acid oxidizes the metal to +3 ions, but only in minute amounts, typically undetectable in the pure acid because of the chemical equilibrium of the reaction.
-However, the ions are removed from the equilibrium by hydrochloric acid, forming AuCl4(−) ions, or chloroauric acid, thereby enabling further oxidation.
+However, the ions are removed from the equilibrium by hydrochloric acid, forming AuCl4(−) ions, or chloroauric acid, thereby enabling further oxidation: